isfaaghyth/RxFBase/README.md

 # RxFBase
 wrapping firebase with rx

-In the past, I have a problem when doing real-time mapping (maps) using firebase.
-So, I try to create this library for my case. enjoy!
+In the past, I have a problem when doing real-time marker mapping (maps) using firebase.
+So, I tried to create this library for my case. enjoy!

 TODO:
 - [x] firebase database